gaco/jobsity/README.md

 - View with weekly average number of trips for an area, defined by a bounding box (given by coordinates) or by a region:

-  > I choosed to use "by a region".
+  > I choose to use "by a region".

 ![image-20220316145145798](images/image-20220316145145798.png)